BabylonJS/Documentation/content/How_To/mesh/creation/polyhedra/goldberg.md

 ---

 ## Goldberg Polyhedron
-Within Babylon.js a Goldberg polyhedron (GBP) is formed a a dual of an icosahedron based geodesic polyhedron and its vertices mapped onto a sphere.
+Within Babylon.js a Goldberg polyhedron (GBP) is formed as a dual of an icosahedron based geodesic polyhedron and its vertices mapped onto a sphere.
 The two parameters m and n used in forming the geodesic base also determine the arrangement of faces for the GBP.

 ![Dual](/img/snippets/geo31.png)
 Fig 1 - The red grid is the dual of the green grid and vice-versa.